1. Key purpose

 The Board activity is focused on:

 - Domestic abuse support for victims and survivors including children and support/challenge for those that display abusive behaviours – the Board will work collaboratively to improve the experience and outcomes for all those affected by domestic abuse.
 This will include the full range of possible activities including prevention/disruption, early, universal and specialist interventions and supporting those with complex lives.

-Within this broad strategic approach, the Board will support Devon County Council in meeting its duty Part 4 of the Domestic Abuse Act 2021.
-In this role the members of the Board will work together to support, advise and work in partnership with Devon County Council to ensure victims of domestic abuse have access to adequate and appropriate support within relevant safe accommodation services.
+- Domestic abuse support in safe accommodation for victims and survivors including children – the Board will support Devon County Council (DCC) in meeting its duty under Part 4 of the Domestic Abuse Act 2021.
+In this context, members will work together to support, advise and work in partnership with Devon County Council to ensure victims and survivors of domestic abuse have access to adequate and appropriate support within relevant safe accommodation services.

 Standing agenda items will include:

 - Review of DCC delivery of the Strategy for Domestic Abuse in Safe Accommodation.